 The most important thing to know is that there are two different catalogs of filters, designed for different types of users:

-Toolbox is designed for use in typical machine vision applications.
+The Toolbox's Tools view is designed for use in typical machine vision applications.
 It is task-oriented, most filters are grouped into tools and they are supported with intuitive illustrations.
 This makes it easy to find the filters you need the most.
 It does not, however, contain all the advanced filters, which might be required in more challenging applications.
-To access the complete list of filters, you should use the Filter Catalog.
+To access the complete list of filters, you should use the Toolbox's Libraries view.
 This catalog is organized in libraries, categories and subcategories.
-Due to its comprehensiveness it usually takes more time to find what you need, but there is also an advanced text-based search engine, which is very useful if you can guess a part of the filter name.
+Due to its comprehensiveness, it usually takes more time to find what you need, but there is also an advanced text-based search engine, which is very useful if you can guess a part of the filter name.

-When you use the Toolbox, the general idea is that you will most probably start with a filter from the first section, Image Acquisition, and then follow with filters from consecutive sections:
+When you use the Toolbox's Tools view, the general idea is that you will most probably start with a filter (tool) from the first section, Image Acquisition, and then follow with filters from consecutive sections:

 – Acquiring images from cameras, frame grabbers or files.